hyperledger-archives/indy-sdk/vcx/libvcx/build_scripts/ios/mac/README.txt

 11) Run the script ./mac.03.libindy.build.sh
 12) Run the script ./mac.04.libvcx.setup.sh
 13) Run the script 'source ./mac.05.libvcx.env.sh'
+14) Run the script ./mac.08.libssl.libcrypto.build.sh
+15) Run the script ./mac.09.libzmq.libsodium.build.sh
+16) Run the script ./mac.10.libminiz.libsqlite3.combine.sh
-14) Run the script ./mac.06.libvcx.build.sh (Test failures do not prevent the .a files from being correctly built) If you get the error
+17) Run the script ./mac.06.libvcx.build.sh (Test failures do not prevent the .a files from being correctly built) If you get the error
 error: failed to add native library /usr/local/lib/libindy.a: File too small to be an archive then that means the build.rs file in the sdk/vcx/libvcx folder is setup incorrectly.